CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 - `Invalid negative values for colours no longer crash the game`
 - `Fixed missing line breaks in the Game Summary console`
+- `Games now require less RAM in the CodinGame IDE`

 ## 3.4.8